Alberta Cancer Foundation

 Finances

 ACF's audited financial statements do not report grants separate from in-house program spending.
-As such, all mission spending for F2022 is reported as grants.
+As such, Ci reported all mission spending as grants.
+In F2024 ACF spent $27.6m on its grants, which is 25% of its revenue.
+In F2024 it had a surplus of $67.6m.

-This report is an update that has been sent to Alberta Cancer Foundation for review.
-Comments and edits may be forthcoming.
+This charity report is an update that has been sent for review to Alberta Cancer Foundation.
+Changes and edits may be forthcoming.

 Financial Review